Cross Border remittances

 The high rate of economic growth leads to a sustained increase in the productive capacity of the economy through productive policies, which in turn leads to increased employment opportunities in the country.
 This process allows the progressive absorption and integration of the unemployed and underemployed, including skilled and unskilled workers, into expanding economic activities with high levels of productivity.

-In the process, the poor may be able to achieve an increment in their incomes through existing employment or shift to new jobs involving higher skills at higher wages.
+In the process, the low income may be able to achieve an increment in their incomes through existing employment or shift to new jobs involving higher skills at higher wages.
 Money transfers are one product in a larger customer relationship.
 Successful financial institutions have a real commitment to this customer relationship.

 The Impact of FinTech VAS – Remittances